dsc-courses/practice.dsc40a.com/problems/sp23-final-pt1/sp23-final-pt1-q03.md

 If you and your friend chose the same initial predictions you are guaranteed to end up in the same spot.

-Because two of the option choices are possible the answer cannot be "None of the above."
+Because two of the options are possible the answer cannot be "None of the above."

 # END SOLUTION